 Foster healthy lifestyles.

-Ease the difficulties of children and adolescents with chronic conditions.
+Ease the problems of children and teens with chronic conditions.

-Pediatricians provide counsel, diagnose and treat many different diseases, including:
+Pediatricians advise on, diagnose, and treat many different diseases, including:

 Organic diseases and dysfunctions

 Pediatricians are concerned with more than physical health.
 They also are involved with the prevention, early detection, and management of other problems that affect children and teens.
 These include: